Animesh-Parashar/x402-gateway/README.md

 * Protocol-native SaaS monetization

-x402-gateway does not build these systems — it enables them.
+x402-gateway does not build these systems —
+**it enables them.**

 ---

 ## One-Line Pitch

-> We replace API keys and subscriptions with cryptographic payment enforced directly by HTTP.
+> Replace API keys and subscriptions with cryptographic payment enforced directly by HTTP.

 ---

 ## Status

 Hackathon reference implementation.
-Designed to be read, reused, and embedded into existing backends.
+Designed to be **embedded**, not hosted.
+Optimized for clarity, composability, and protocol correctness.

 ---